 You must notify the Corps Regulatory Branch of the need to perform emergency work.
 The Corps has the responsibility to determine if the proposed work is consistent with the Corps' definition of an emergency, whether authorization is needed, and if so, which type of authorization is required.

 Contact the Corps Regulatory Branch Immediately - Call the Corps Regulatory Branch project manager for your region to discuss the situation.
 Click here to link to a list of Corps project managers and their regions.
 If the project managers are not available, contact the Section or Branch Chief.
-They will ask you to provide information as detailed on the form below.
-If you need to contact the Corps after work hours or on the weekends, please contact the Branch Chief, Ms. Muffy Walker at (206) 200-9954.
+They will ask you to provide information as detailed on the template below.
+If you need to contact the Corps after work hours or on the weekends, please contact the Branch Chief, Mr. Todd Tillinger at (206) 798-4686.
 The Corps Regulatory Branch fax number in Seattle is (206) 764-6602.

-- Notice of Need for Emergency Work form (WORD)
+- Notice of Need for Emergency Work Template (WORD)

 Based on the Corps' review of the situation, we will then make the following determinations: